Top 5 health benefits of peppers

 Like other vegetables, nutritional value will be affected by preparation and cooking methods.
 Pre-roasted peppers, a popular deli-counter purchase available in a jar or tub, lose up to 25 per cent of their vitamin C content.
 How long the pepper is cooked, the temperature used, the method of cooking and any preservation techniques applied are factors which influence the amount of loss, although dry heat, such as that in stir-frying and roasting, is considered preferable to boiling or steaming.

-What are the 5 top health benefits of bell peppers?
+Top 5 health benefits of bell peppers

 1. May reduce the risk of cataracts and macular degeneration